Yoga is a union.

 * Massage *

-Allow yourself some deep healing and give a treat to your body and mind!
+Allow yourself some deep healing and give a treat to you body and mind!

-At Moka we give the chance to restore yourself with two different treatments.
+At Moka we give you the chance to restore yourself with a treatment that reduces stress and muscle tension.

-This full body Chi-release massage re-adjusts your circulatory, eliminatory and respiratory systems, so your body functions holistically, the way it naturally should.
+Our massage will re-adjusts your circulatory, eliminatory and respiratory systems, so your body functions holistically, the way it naturally should.